Activity 1.

 will enable you to obtain the most accurate measurement.
 To simplify the work of reading the level of the water, you may use coloured water.

-3. Pour the water into the flask until it reaches
+3. Select a volumetric flask measuring 50 cm3.
+Pour the water into the flask until it reaches

 the mark on the flask‟s neck.